This will depend on your level of cover — a fully comprehensive policy will allow you to claim for damage to:

 You could consider using a 0% purchase credit card.
 This way you can pay it back over time without incurring interest if you clear the balance in the interest free period.

-You could take out excess insurance, which will cover the cost in the event of a claim.
-This will come at cost, so if you have increased your excess to reduce your premium, this may wipe out any potential saving.
+Some insurers offer the optional extra of excess insurance, which will cover the cost in the event of a claim.
+This will come at price, however, so if you have increased your voluntary excess to reduce your premium, this may wipe out any potential saving.

 Think about putting some money aside to cover the cost in an emergency.
-Consider an easy access savings account so you can withdrawal the money whenever you need it without penalty.
+Consider an easy access savings account so you can withdraw the money whenever you need it without penalty.

-Your insurer will have a list of approved repairers they will recommend.
-They may let you use another garage however it could mean:
+Your car insurance provider will have a list of approved repairers it recommends.
+It may let you use another garage, however this could mean:

 An additional excess will apply

-A courtesy car is not be provided, even if it is on your policy
+A courtesy car may not be provided, even if it is a named benefit on your policy

 When your insurer writes off your car you will need to: